kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 * **Coordination and support of an optional Deprecations and Removals blog.** Depending upon the content of a given release, it may be necessary to prepare the community for upcoming deprecations and removals.
 This is decided per release cycle around the time of Code Freeze.
 * **Scheduling press activities and the post-release webinar with the CNCF.** The Communications Coordinator works with the CNCF to schedule press release activities around the release, and to schedule the release webinar (typically scheduled 3-4 weeks post-release).

+The release lead creates a schedule for all deadlines, including comms deadlines, early in the release cycle.
+The Communicaitons Lead should review and suggest updates to the calendar as early as possible in the release cycle.

 ### Collect Major Themes

 A GitHub Discussion must be open to invite all SIG leads and members to add Major Themes for inclusion in the Release Blog and Release Notes.
 The discussion must be opened in kubernetes/sig-release under General Category.
 Past discussions: [1.31](https://github.com/kubernetes/sig-release/discussions/2526), [1.25](https://github.com/kubernetes/sig-release/pull/1987), [1.24](https://github.com/kubernetes/sig-release/discussions/1868), [1.23](https://github.com/kubernetes/sig-release/discussions/1709), [1.22](https://github.com/kubernetes/sig-release/discussions/1575), [1.21](https://github.com/kubernetes/sig-release/discussions/1436).

 Reach out to each SIG in their slack channels and  #chairs-and-techleads channel to bring attention to the Major Themes discussion around Enhancements Freeze.
 To help coordinate outreach to all the SIGs, you can use a issue in the kubernetes/sig-release repe.
 Past issues: [1.31](https://github.com/kubernetes/sig-release/issues/2527).
 In the case of a low reponse rate in the Github discussion, do a round of reminders in Slack about 2 weeks before the Major Themes deadline.

 The Communications team should hold a meeting to discuss Major Themes sometime around Code Freeze.
 Ensure that at least one person from the Release Notes team attends this meeting with the Release Lead and Enhancements Lead.
+It may be easier to ask for Release Lead and Enhancements Lead to stay after a Release Team Meeting to discuss Major Themes than scheduling a separate meeting.

 ### Release blog